Piercebridge: Toponym

+Demographics

+The population of the civil parish as of the 2011 census was 113.

 History

 Roman

 The Romans built a fort here to defend the crossing against the Brigantes.
-The Roman fort known as Magis, Morbium or Vinovium is now located under the village green.
+The Roman fort known as Morbium is now located under the village green.
 It was sited adjacent to Dere Street, at the point where the Roman road crossed the River Tees.
 The fort was occupied continuously from about 70 CE to at least the fifth century.
 A civilian settlement was to the east of the fort in Tofts Field.
 A Roman bath house was incorporated into St Mary's chapel (now on private land).
-Archaeological television programme Time Team has been here in 2009, attracted by Piercebridge Roman Fort in 2009.
+The archaeology television programme Time Team was here in 2009, attracted by Piercebridge Roman Fort.